Pet Emergency Training (P.E.T.) for First Responders

 Animal abuse and domestic violence victims assistance

 We also provide information about how to recognize signs of animal abuse in a home, steps to take to report an abusive situation and how to access C.A.R.E.4Paws' new Safe Haven program, which assists victims of domestic violence.
-The program, which launches February 1 in collaboration with agencies such as Domestic Violence Solutions and several local pet rescue groups, animal shelters and pet services providers, will provide temporary refuge for pets whose owners suffer in a violent home situation so that owners can leave their abusive partners without fearing for the safety and well-being of their animals.
+The program, which launched February 1 in collaboration with agencies such as Domestic Violence Solutions and several local pet rescue groups, animal shelters and pet services providers, will provide temporary refuge for pets whose owners suffer in a violent home situation so that owners can leave their abusive partners without fearing for the safety and well-being of their animals.

 For more information and/or to sign your agency up for our P.E.T. program, contact us at or 805-968-CARE (2273) for more information.